KIlian42/Atrial-Fibrillation-Classification-Using-Ensembled-Models/Readme.md

 #### Notes from last meeting
 - Use PyTorch instead Keras
 - Split data (training/tests) by patients
-- Take care of sampling rate (i.e. microvolt vs milivolt sample rates)
+- Take care of sampling rate (i.e. microvolt vs. milivolt sample rates)
 - Consecutive order of recordings might be important for analysis
 - Try wavelet transformations
 - Have a look at ICU challenge data
-- Further specify research questions (also question 2 is partly covered in 1 and needs to be reformulated)
+- Further specify research questions (old research question 2 is partly covered in 1 and needs to be reformulated)
 - (Optional: Set up an UM Gitlab repository for this project)
 #### Recap of research questions:
 1. How to design and improve the Transformer architecture to enable transfer learning or fine-tuning for different ECG tasks and datasets monitored through different systems, number of leads, sample rates, durations and noise filters, with the focus on AF related beat classification?